andreas-ernst/Mathprog-ORlib/README.md

 This site provides access to a number of Operations Research problem data sets.
-It is modelled on the excellent [ORlibrary](http://people.brunel.ac.uk/~mastjjb/jeb/info.html) by [Prof John Beasley](http://people.brunel.ac.uk/~mastjjb/jeb/jeb.html) that is no longer being actively maintained.
 It focusses mainly on data sets developed by Mohan Krishnamoorthy, Andreas Ernst and their collaborators.
+It is modeled on the excellent [ORlibrary](http://people.brunel.ac.uk/~mastjjb/jeb/info.html) by [Prof John Beasley](http://people.brunel.ac.uk/~mastjjb/jeb/jeb.html) that is no longer being actively maintained.

 # Data Sets